cybertraining-dsc/cybertraining-dsc.github.io-v1/content/en/report/_index.md

 * {{% addreport title="NBA Performance and Injury" author="Gavin Hemmerlein, Chelsea Gorius" hid="fa20-523-301" %}}
 * {{% addreport title="NFL Regular Season Skilled Position Player Performance as a Predictor of Playoff Appearance" author="Travis Whitaker" hid="fa20-523-308" %}}
-* {{% addreport title="Big Data In Sports Game Predictions and How it is Used in Sports Gambling" author="Mansukh Kandhari" hid="fa20-523-331" %}}

 #### Environment